nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 bracket, do this.
-If it contains one element, you can, like, bind the first element to this, and then do two, if it contains two elements, you could do this, and give it a default pattern, for, "I don't know how many are in the slice", which you have to, because there's-- slices don't have any kind of compile-time information about their size.
+If it contains one element, you can, like, bind the first element to this, and then do two, if it contains two elements, you could do this, and give it a default pattern, for, "I don't know how many are in the slice", which you have to, because there's— slices don't have any kind of compile-time information about their size.

 In this case, now, you can do something different.
-So if you're-- I think JavaScript has had this for a while now, where you can kind of, like, there's this "dot dot" operator, the "rest" operator, they call it, or I guess it's `...` in JavaScript.
+So if you're— I think JavaScript has had this for a while now, where you can kind of, like, there's this "dot dot" operator, the "rest" operator, they call it, or I guess it's `...` in JavaScript.
 But you can say, hey, like, now in a pattern in Rust, you